Vittv/study/README.md

 **freecodecamp - JavaScript Algorithms and Data Structures (EN)**

-Will start on this one once I finish Responsive Web Design Certification.
+Will start on this one once I finish Responsive Web Design.